Hamas

 Hamas has promoted Palestinian nationalism in an Islamic context and initially sought a state in all of former Mandatory Palestine.
 It began acquiescing to 1967 borders in the agreements it signed with Fatah in 2005, 2006 and 2007.
 In 2017, Hamas released a new charter that supported a Palestinian state within the 1967 borders without recognizing Israel.
 Hamas's repeated offers of a truce (for a period of 10–100 years) based on the 1967 borders are seen by many as consistent with a two-state solution, while others state that Hamas retains the long-term objective of establishing one state in former Mandatory Palestine.
 While the 1988 Hamas charter was widely described as antisemitic, Hamas's 2017 charter removed the antisemitic language and declared Zionists, not Jews, the targets of their struggle.
 It has been debated whether the charter has reflected an actual change in policy.

 In terms of foreign policy, Hamas has historically sought out relations with Egypt, Iran, Qatar, Saudi Arabia, Syria and Turkey; some of its relations have been impacted by the Arab Spring.
 Hamas and Israel have engaged in the protracted Gaza–Israel conflict, as part of the broader Israeli–Palestinian conflict.
 Hamas has attacked Israeli civilians, including through suicide bombings as well as launching rockets at Israeli cities.
-Australia, Canada, Ecuador, Israel, Japan, New Zealand, Paraguay, the United Kingdom, the United States, and the European Union have designated Hamas as a terrorist organization.
-In 2018 and 2023, motions at the United Nations to condemn Hamas failed to meet the two-thirds threshold.
+Australia, Canada, Costa Rica, Ecuador, Honduras, Israel, Japan, New Zealand, Paraguay, Trinidad and Tobago, the United Kingdom, the United States, and the European Union have designated Hamas as a terrorist organisation.
+In 2018 and 2023, motions at the United Nations to condemn Hamas as a terrorist organization failed to meet the two-thirds threshold.
 (Note: A two-thirds majority was required for the motion to pass.
 87 voted in favour, 58 against, 32 abstained and 16 did not vote.)